AIRe-Platform/aire-services/README.md

 Publish the Fuctions app and then setup the following required environment values:

 - `PlatformConfiguration` The name of the platform configuration to use.
 Default: `default`
-- `TokenSigningKey` The token signing key shared between the platform instance modules.
+- `TOKEN_SIGNING_KEY` The token signing key shared between the platform instance modules.
-- `TokenEncryptionKey` The token encryption key shared between the platform instance modules.
+- `TOKEN_ENCRYPTION_KEY` The token encryption key shared between the platform instance modules.
 - `StorageConnectionString` Connection string for table storage.
 You probably want to use the same value as in `AzureWebJobsStorage`.
 - `AIRE_SERVICE_KEY` The secret key shared between internal platform modules to authenticate service-to-service requests.